Japanese Hotel Ranking System – How Hotels Are Rated in Japan

 This may come as a surprise to foreign visitors, but there is simply no official Japanese hotel ranking system in existence.

 To figure out the category or classification of a Japanese lodging facility, one should start by looking at the rates and location unless it is associated with an easily recognizable international chain.
 Luxury hotels are generally centrally located with most of them affiliated with hotel chains.
-If the location is remote and the rates very high, it usually means this is a ritzy resort or a high-end ryokan with private onsen (hot spring) bath that are perfect for weekend getaways but not so for international visitors on a sightseeing trip.
+If the location is remote and the rates very high, it usually means this is a ritzy resort or a high-end ryokan with private onsen (hot spring) bath.
+Such properties are perfect for weekend getaways but not so for international visitors on a sightseeing trip.

 Japan hotel ranking system and how Japanese hotels are rated